REC-CSE-LAB/.github/profile/README.md

 ## Disclaimer:

-As I have mentioned above, this GitHub Organization is created for sole purpose of Learning and preparing for Lab Exams.
+As I have mentioned above, this GitHub Organization is created for sole purpose of **Learning and preparing for Lab Exams**.
-I [Shamith Nakka](https://github.com/iamwatchdogs "goto my @iamwatchdogs") *(creator of this GitHub Organization)* am not responsible for any malpractice/improper/illegal use of any repository present in this Organization.
+I [Shamith Nakka](https://github.com/iamwatchdogs "goto my @iamwatchdogs") *(creator of this GitHub Organization)* am **NOT** responsible for any *malpractice/improper/illegal* use of any repository present in this Organization.
-And it's my duty to minimize the possiblity of any misusage of this Organization.
+And it's my duty to minimize the possiblity of any *misuse* of this Organization.
-I will not be taking any responsibility, if any of the student was found cheating in Lab exams using any of the forked Repos from this Organization.
+I will **NOT** be taking any responsibility, if any of the *student was found cheating* in Lab exams using any of the forked Repos from this Organization.

 <br/>